EMD E8: Surviving examples

 It is estimated that 58 E8s have survived.
 The former NYC 4085, preserved at the New York Central Railroad Museum, was the lead locomotive on the final eastbound 20th Century Limited.
 Another surviving E8 was operated by the Midland Railway, in Baldwin City, Kansas.
 Privately owned, this unit is ex-Chicago, Rock Island and Pacific Railroad E8A #652 and was used for special events.
 It and its companion, E6A #630, have been sold to a new museum in Iowa, which will be centered around the Rock Island.
+Both #630 and #652 have been cosmetically restored to their as delivered appearances, with mechanical work underway to return them to operational condition.
 New York Central 4097, privately owned, is on display at Merli Manufacturing Company in Duanesburg, New York.

 The Monticello Railway Museum owns a former Pennsylvania Railroad E8A.
 It is currently undergoing restoration, and Monticello plans to paint it up as an Illinois Central E8 to match their collection of former Illinois Central passenger cars.

 There are four Southern Railway E8As preserved.
 Unit #6900 is operational at the North Carolina Transportation Museum in Spencer, North Carolina, while the railway's #6901 is preserved at the Southeastern Railway Museum in Duluth, GA, and recently underwent an operational restoration by Norfolk Southern.
 These engines have pulled the Southern Crescent and both bear this train's distinct logo.
 A Southern Railway E8, #6913, is being restored at the Southern Appalachia Railway Museum in Oak Ridge, TN for their Southern excursion train.
 Yet another, Southern #6914, is nearing the completion of a nearly two-decade-long restoration at the Tennessee Valley Railroad Museum, having been unveiled at the railroad's 2018 "Railfest", resplendent in green and gold complete with "NO&NE" sublettering.

 The St Louis, Iron Mountain, & Southern Railway owns former Pennsylvania Railroad E8A #5898.
 It was previously owned by the Blue Mountain & Reading.
 It is the main engine used on their tourist train, and it was repainted in 2015.